Eveleigh: Developments

-Australian Technology Park occupies the site of the former Eveleigh railway yards.
+South Eveleigh occupies the site of the former Eveleigh railway yards.
 It is the home of a growing community of researchers, entrepreneurs, incubator businesses, start-ups, mature technology companies and education organisations.

 The ATP buildings are also frequently used as locations for advertisements and television programs including MasterChef Australia.
 So You Think You Can Dance and the auditions of Australian Idol.
 The ATP site will also soon house extensive film and television production facilities including a new digital film making studio built by production company Kennedy Miller Mitchell for the filming of Mad Max 4 and Happy Feet 2.
 The Seven Network and outside broadcast company NEP Group are housed within four purpose-built high definition television studios.